-Under Rule 32(1)(a) and Rule 32(1)(b), until the date on which the technical preparations for publication of the application are deemed to have been completed, the applicant may inform the EPO that, until the publication of the mention of the grant of the European patent or, where applicable, for twenty years from the date of filing if the application has been refused or withdrawn or is deemed to be withdrawn, the availability referred to in Rule 33 is to be effected only by the issue of a sample to an expert.
+Under Rule 32(1)(a) and Rule 32(1)(b), until the date on which the technical preparations for publication of the application are deemed to have been completed, the applicant may inform the EPO that, until the publication of the mention of the grant of the European patent or, where applicable, for twenty years from the date of filing if the application has been refused or withdrawn or is deemed to be withdrawn, the availability referred to in Rule 33 is to be effected only by the issue of a sample to an independent expert nominated by the requester.

 The above communication must take the form of a written declaration addressed to the EPO.
-This declaration may not be contained in the description and the claims of the European patent application, but may be given in the appropriate section of the Request for Grant form (Form 1001).
+This declaration may not be contained in the description and the claims of the European patent application, but may be given in the appropriate section of the request for grant form (EPO Form 1001).

 If the declaration is admissible, it is mentioned on the front page when the European patent application is published (see also A‑VI, 1.3).